 Perform the following steps to install a voltage regulator:

-Step-1: Check that the new regulator you have is appropriate for the application.
+Step-1: Check that your new regulator is appropriate for the application.
 Each regulator is marked with the manufacturer’s name, voltage, and amperage.
 This regulator is suitable for both positive and negative ground electrical systems.

 Step-2: When removing the wires from the old regulator, tape the terminal end of the battery wire temporarily.
 Tag the wires with the identification tags provided.